bjarneo/copepod/README.md

 1. Validates configuration and checks prerequisites
 2. Verifies Docker installation and SSH connectivity
-3. Builds Docker image locally
+3. Builds Docker image locally with any provided build arguments
 4. Transfers image to remote host
 5. Copies environment file (if specified)
 6. Stops and removes existing container